React Translation with react-i18next: A Complete Guide

 });

-Import i18n in Your Entry Point
+Import i18n Before Your App Renders

-Before React renders your app, i18next needs a chance to initialize.
 Open src/main.tsx and import the i18n configuration:

 import React from 'react'